-- Free phone charger - Free computer and Internet access (video conferencing with relatives, email, social media, how to search online in case of family separation) - Educational and entertaining activities for children and adults - Survival language courses (e.g., Survival English, Farsi/Persian, Greek, other languages of the countries that the refugees will travel through) - Vocational training (professional language, job search) - Activities to serve as links with the original cultures of the refugees - o Activities in order for the refugees to learn about the culture of the host country - Lending of books (e.g., self-help books), newspapers and board games - Access to informational material, curated by the library staff specifically for the refugees.
-The content could include the following topics: - First aid information - o "How to deal with stress" helpful information - Basic principles of European, International and National Law regarding: Labor law, human rights, women's rights (rights of pregnant women), children's rights (education rights), migration and asylum law (family reunification) - News (about where they are going, what is happening in the world, etc.) - Basic local information (where to sleep, where to eat, where to get currency, how to get health assistance and find pharmacies, hospitals, medical centers) - Regional maps, tips and advice on how to travel to other places within the host country (e.g., Greece), the region nearby (e.g. Balkan area) and Europe and how to protect themselves from smugglers - If possible, information/resources available in the languages of the refugees.
-For example, in the recent refugee crisis caused by the Arab Spring, the languages could be Arabic, Farsi/Persian and English.
-The services may be offered as well in the language of the host country, so the library services are also a means of social inclusion
+- Free phone charger - Free computer and Internet access (video conferencing with relatives, email, social media, how to search online in case of family separation) - Educational and entertaining activities for children and adults - o Survival language courses (e.g., Survival English, Farsi/Persian, Greek, other languages of the countries that the refugees will travel through) - o Vocational training (professional language, job search) - o Activities to serve as links with the original cultures of the refugees - O Activities in order for the refugees to learn about the culture of the host country - Lending of books (e.g., self-help books), newspapers and board games - Access to informational material, curated by the library staff specifically for the refugees.
+The content could include the following topics: - o First aid information - o "How to deal with stress" helpful information - O Basic principles of European, International and National Law regarding: Labour law, human rights, women's rights (rights of pregnant women), children's rights (education rights), migration and asylum law (family reunification) - o News (about where they are going, what is happening in the world, etc.) - O Basic local information (where to sleep, where to eat, where to get currency, how to get health assistance and find pharmacies, hospitals, medical centres) - Regional maps, tips and advice on how to travel to other places within the host country (e.g., Greece), the region nearby (e.g. Balkan area) and Europe and how to protect themselves from smugglers - If possible, information/resources available in the languages of the refugees.
+For example, in the recent refugee crisis caused by the Arab Spring, the languages could be Arabic, Farsi/ Persian and English.
+The services may be offered as well in the language of the host country, so the library services are also a means of social inclusion - Offered inside the library and through outreach programs, such as mobile libraries, which can visit the refugee camps.
+In the cases where the mobile library is hard to implement, then library staff should let refugees know about the services they offer, through a) printed brochures (written preferably in the refugees' languages) that they can

-- Offered inside the library and through outreach programs, such as mobile libraries, which can visit the refugee camps.
-In the cases where the mobile library is hard to implement, then library staff should let refugees know about the services they offer, through a) printed brochures (written preferably in the refugees' languages) that they can leave at the refugee camps and b) a map, instructions and the opening hours, regarding how refugees can come to the library. - Developing actions for community awareness such as running fundraising and charity campaigns to gather food, clothes, medicine and money, and transferring the resources to the refugee centers or active NGOs that help refugees.
+- leave at the refugee camps and b) a map, instructions and the opening hours, regarding how refugees can come to the library. - Developing actions for community awareness such as running fundraising and charity campaigns to gather food, clothes, medicine and money, and transferring the resources to the refugee centres or active NGOs that help refugees. - Partnerships with local as well as national organisations that work with refugees can play a critical role in addressing the needs of refugees.
+Sharing relevant information, working together on projects, jointly applying for funding and keeping each other informed are all ways these kinds of partnerships can benefit everyone involved: libraries, the organisations and the refugees themselves.